COOKIE NOTICE

 Mrs J. Clark

-I have been the PSHE and RSE subject lead at William Stockton for two years.
+I have been the PSHE and RSE subject lead at William Stockton for many years.
 I have a real enthusiasm for developing pupils' resilience and understanding of similarities and differences between people, communities and cultures.
-As part of my role, I also run the democratically elected school council, who meet regularly to discuss pertinent issues within our school.

 We use Discovery Education as the backbone of our curriculum as this ensures it is well sequenced and progressive.
 We also ensure our PSHE teaching covers any issues our children may face or see in the media, and these are discussed sensitively and in an age appropriate way.
 A broad spectrum of the PSHE curriculum is delivered in order to accomodate and challenge pupils of all abilities; we adapt our teaching to suit the children's needs.
 We have worked together as a staff to agree on clear end points for each half term.